Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 Are you addicted to dating?
-In today’s disposable society, do we give up on a relationship too soon?
+In today’s fast-paced, instant gratification society, do we give up on a new relationship too soon?

 I am not saying you should just settle down with the first person you meet, but you should give your dates a chance.

 We are all guilty of judging someone based on first impressions, and if they don’t fit our fantasy “cookie cutter” ideal, we put a cross in the box and move on.

 I know I have been guilty of this in my dating past.
 My “Mr. Darcy” isn’t going to be charging up my tree-lined drive on a horse.